 Next year, Gounon joined the KTR team in the Formula Renault championship, participating both in the Eurocup and Northern European Cup.
 He scored no wins or podiums, deciding to switch racing discipline in 2015.

 One season in the Porsche Carrera Cup France

 Gounon stepped into Porsche Carrera Cup France in 2015, driving for Martinet by Almeras team.
 He scored one victory and four podiums to finish sixth in the final standings.

 After just one season in the Carrera Cup, Gounon was ready for a new challenge in 2016.
-He joined German team Callaway Competition in the ADAC GT Masters.
-It turned to be a good move.
+He joined the German team Callaway Competition in the ADAC GT Masters.
+It turned out to be a good move.

 Jules Gounon and Daniel Keilwitz are the teammates since 2016